GhazanfarAteeb/jura-bot/SETUP_COMPLETE.md

-# 🎉 JURA BOT - Complete Setup Summary
+# 🎉 RAPHAEL - Complete Setup Summary

 **Your multi-purpose Discord bot with advanced moderation and security features is ready!**